Toki Tori: PC version

 A PC version was released on Steam in January 2010.
 It includes the same extra bonus levels as the iPhone version.
 Possible control devices for the character on screen include keyboard, mouse and gamepad.
-Two Tribes has promised to release periodic bonus levels as a free update through Steam, and also stated that a level editor for the PC version is being considered.
+Two Tribes has promised to release periodic bonus levels as a free update through Steam, and also stated that a level editor for the PC version was considered as well.
 As of February 2010, a number of bonus levels were released exclusive to the PC version.
 Also, a new rewind/fast forward feature was released exclusive for the PC version that allows the player to undo a mistake without having to redo the level all over again.

 PlayStation Network version

 A PlayStation Network version was released for PlayStation 3 on 18 November 2011 in Europe which supports the PlayStation Move feature and 3D-compatible.
-A North American version was announced for release on 17 December 2013.
+A North American version was released on 17 December 2013.

 Wii U version

-After releasing the updated Toki Tori 2+, developer Two Tribes announced in September 2013 that they planned to release a line of three of their classic titles for the Wii U console via Nintendo eShop.
-In the following early October, they revealed the first of these classic titles will be the HD version of the first Toki Tori game.
-Based on the enhanced PC version rather than the original WiiWare release, the Wii U version features touchscreen controls using the GamePad, Off-TV Play, and the Portal 2 ARG content.
-The game was later confirmed to be released on 31 October 2013 for both North American and PAL versions of the console.
-However, they were delayed until 7 November 2013, which was shown on the Nintendo US official game page.
+After releasing the updated Toki Tori 2+, developer Two Tribes planned to release a line of three of their classic titles for the Wii U console via Nintendo eShop.
+One of the first of these classic titles was the HD version of the first Toki Tori game.
+Based on the enhanced PC version rather than the WiiWare release, the Wii U version features touchscreen controls using the GamePad, Off-TV Play, and the Portal 2 ARG content.
+Although it was scheduled for release on 31 October 2013 for both North American and PAL versions of the console, the game was delayed until 7 November, which was shown on the Nintendo US official game page.

 Nintendo 3DS version

-Despite the classic Game Boy Color version being re-released for the Nintendo 3DS Virtual Console in 2012, on 17 March 2015, Two Tribes informed their followers on Twitter that they are making progress with a new version of Toki Tori being developed specifically for the Nintendo 3DS, alongside fellow indie developer Engine Software, whose staff is composed of people that originally worked on Eggbert, the game that inspired Toki Tori.
-This version supports stereoscopic 3D visuals and was released on November 4, 2015.
+Despite the classic Game Boy Color version being re-released for the Nintendo 3DS Virtual Console in 2012, Two Tribes developed a new version of Toki Tori specifically for the Nintendo 3DS, alongside fellow indie developer Engine Software, whose staff is composed of people that originally worked on Eggbert, the game that inspired Toki Tori.
+This version supports stereoscopic 3D visuals and was released on 4 November 2015.

 Nintendo Switch version

-Following the short notice release of sequel Toki Tori 2+ months earlier, Two Tribes had also announced Toki Tori for the Nintendo Switch at short notice, only two weeks before its 30 March 2018 release.
-Two Tribes cited the Nintendo Switch version as "the most detailed portable version of the game so far".
-This version is released at a budget price whilst featuring all the content from the HD remaster, in addition to HD Rumble and video capture support.
+A Nintendo Switch version of Toki Tori was released on 30 March 2018.
+Two Tribes cited this version as "the most detailed portable version of the game so far".
+It was released at a budget price whilst featuring all the content from the HD remaster, in addition to HD Rumble and video capture support.

+Chromatic version

+A Chromatic version titled Toki Tori - Ultimate Edition was released on 25 December 2024.
+It's largely the same as the Game Boy Color original with quality of life features such as faster movement, an auto-jump and the removal of the timer.
+Other changes include a new splash screen, minor text edits, the removal of the option to swap A and B's actions and the addition of viewing the credits via the options menu.